grenzk/tribute-page/README.md

 # Tribute Page

 I built a tribute page using HTML, CSS, and Javascript.
-It's my first attempt on responsive web design and... it's quite fun!
+This was my first attempt in trying out responsive web design and... it's quite fun!
 But it still requires more practice.

 ## Full Design